woodser/monero-ts/docs/developer_guide/getting_started_p1.md

 Note the program's two components:
 1. A "require" statement to import the monero-javascript library:
-`require("monero-javascript");`
+`const monerojs = require("monero-javascript");`
 2. An asynchronous "main" function so that calls to monero-javascript can be "awaited" (most calls are asynchronous):
 `async function main() {}`

 ### Building a keys-only wallet

-monero-javscript implements keys-only wallets in the `MoneroWalletKeys` class.
-You can create a random keys-only wallet by calling the [MoneroWalletKeys](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class's `createWallet()` method as follows:
+monero-javscript implements keys-only wallets in the [MoneroWalletKeys]((https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class.
+You can create a random keys-only wallet as follows:
 ```
 // create a random keys-only (offline) stagenet wallet
+let monerojs = require("monero-javascript");
-let keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
+let keysOnlyWallet = await monerojs.createWalletKeys({networkType: "stagenet", language: "English"});
 ```

-The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JSON object.
+Wallets are created with a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JSON object.
 The monero-javascript library will create or restore a wallet based on attributes defined in the configuration or throw an error if any attributes are invalid.
 For example, a configuration that defines a view key but not a spend key will prompt the library to create a view-only wallet.
 The configuration object in the offline wallet generator code above contains no keys, so monero-javascript generates a new, random wallet rather than restoring an existing wallet.

 The offline wallet generator displays four basic wallet attributes:
 * The mnemonic phrase